danielaparker/jsoncons/doc/ref/json_parser.md

 Update the parser with a chunk of JSON

     bool done() const
-Returns `true` when the parser has consumed a complete json text, `false` otherwise
+Returns `true` when the parser has consumed a complete JSON text, `false` otherwise

     bool stopped() const
 Returns `true` if the parser is stopped, `false` otherwise.
+The parser may go into a stopped state as a result of a content handler function returning `false`, an error handler function returning `false`, or after having consumed a complete JSON text.

     bool source_exhausted() const
 Returns `true` if the input in the source buffer has been exhausted, `false` otherwise